Scooter (band): The Third Chapter (2002–2006)

 In 2003, the video for "Weekend!" caused a scandal with its scenes of topless dancers.
 The song reached No.2 on the German Media Control single chart.
+That same year, under the pseudonym Ratty, the group re-released the trance record "Sunrise (Here I am)" featuring three new mixes.
+The single had previously reached number 6 in the UK dance chart in 2001.

 In March 2003, Scooter released their next studio album, The Stadium Techno Experience.
 The album climbed to No.7 on the Media Control album chart and was certified gold in Sweden, Norway and Hungary.
 The single "The Night" became the last to feature the high pitched voice effect and reached the top-10 in Germany.
 The next single from the album, "Maria (I Like It Loud)", was released in collaboration with hardcore producers Marc Acardipane and Dick Rules, reaching No.4 on the single charts.

 Mind the Gap was Scooter's 10th studio album, which was released on 8 November 2004 in three different versions, basic, regular and deluxe.
 While the album peaked at No.16 at home and spent 21 weeks on the album chart, the trio's 28th single, "Shake That!" flavored with 1970s disco sound was released on 4 October 2004 in most European countries, the single entered the German Media Control single chart peaking at No.8.

 Their 11th studio album, Who's Got the Last Laugh Now?, featured a cover version of "Everlasting Love."
 The Who's Got The Last Laugh Now?
 2006 tour was followed by the release of both the CD and the 2-disc DVD entitled Excess All Areas, one of the DVDs containing the final Hamburg concert of the tour and the second containing every music video released so far.